 - Student Placed on Probation for a specified time period.

-- Student Suspended from the bus for a specified time period.
+- Suspension from school for a specified time period.

 - Other action determined appropriate.